Why Most Business Blogs Fail (And How to Build One That Actually Works)

 • the beliefs they’re holding

-Because instead of a half-finished blog you avoid… you have a body of work you’re proud to share.
+Now instead of a half-finished blog you avoid, you have a body of work you’re proud to share.

 Because your blog shouldn’t feel like something you have to keep up with.